 1. Traceability in Oil Palm

-In order to ensure our palm products are sourced from responsible sources, we started to trace our raw materials in 2017.
+To ensure our palm products are sourced from responsible sources, we started to trace our raw materials in 2017.
 Our traceability covers Traceability to Mills (TTM) and Traceability to Plantations (TTP).

 Element/Information | Third-party Estate | Smallholders* | Dealer/Cooperative/Collection centres** |